New method allows production of premium caviar from live sturgeon

 Through observation of natural processes during egg fertilization, a new process for caviar production from eggs that were stripped from live female sturgeons without killing the fish was developed at the Alfred Wegener Institute.

 Through AWI research in the past years, the relevant signalling molecules for the treatment of naturally born sturgeon eggs were identified, by which the eggs are enabled to stabilize themselves for caviar processing.
 The appropriate terms of application were analysed and the process standardised to industrial scales.
-In the novel process, signalling molecules in very small natural concentrations activate a machinery of enzymes which stabilise the eggs’ membranes within milliseconds.
-This novel method has been patented in relevant countries.
+In the innovative process, signalling molecules in very small natural concentrations activate a machinery of enzymes which stabilise the eggs’ membranes within milliseconds.
+This new method has been patented in relevant countries.

 The advantages of this technology are obvious: no denaturation and quality loss occurs, the eggs remain in their native state.
 Harvesting of eggs is harmless for the fish and, thus can be repeated many times, which reduces production costs for fish breeding considerably.